croquet/croquet-for-unity-demolition/README.md

 Please feel free to ask questions on our [discord](https://croquet.io/discord).

 # Setup
-To setup the project take the following steps
+To setup the project follow these steps...

 ## 1.0 Node Installation
 Node is a prerequisite for installing JavaScript libraries like Croquet and Worldcore, as well as facilitating webpack builds.